 Can you improve on a classic?
-Yes, yes you can.
-The key is to keep the elements that make it marvelous while adding a dash of pizazz that complement—not detract—from a classic’s essence.
-In the case of the humble chocolate chip cookie, we’re keeping the ooey-gooey centers, gobs of chocolate, and crisp edges while tweaking the ingredients and preparation methods to create something truly to die for.
+Yes, you can.
+The key is to keep the elements that make it marvelous while adding a dash of pizazz that complements—not detracts—from a classic’s essence.
+In the case of the humble chocolate chip cookie, we’re keeping the ooey-gooey centers, gobs of chocolate, and crisp edges while tweaking the ingredients and preparation methods to create something truly to die for that’s totally vegan.

 Traditional chocolate chip cookies rely on dairy butter and eggs, but with a few swaps, it’s easy to veganize this classic treat.

 Today, butter is one of the easiest animal ingredients to replace.
-Check out our vegan guide to butter for over ten plant-based butters you can find at your local grocery store.
+Check out our vegan guide to butter for more than ten plant-based butters you can find at your local grocery store.

 For novice vegan bakers, eggs can often feel like a tricky ingredient to replace when veganizing recipes.
 A homemade flax egg often does the trick, but applesauce and pumpkin purée will also get the job done.
 For more ways to replace chicken eggs in baking and more, check out our guide to replacing chicken eggs.

 How to level up vegan chocolate chip cookies